ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 Many real-world optimization problems require iterative approximation of a set of continuous parameters (a "parameter vector"), and are tackled with some form of gradient descent.
 The _gradient_ is a vector in parameter space that points to the direction of fastest increase in the function at a given point.
 Computing the gradient of a cost function implemented as a computer program is then a fundamental and ubiquitous task.

 Automatic differentiation is a family of techniques that compute the gradient of computer programs, given a program that computes the cost function of interest.
 This is achieved in two major ways, i.e. while the user program is compiled or as it runs.
-Source code transformation is an interesting approach that has yielded many successful implementations (from ADIFOR [3] to PyTorch [4]) but in this post I will focus on the latter formulation, for the sake of brevity.
+Source code transformation is an interesting approach that has yielded many successful implementations (from ADIFOR [3] to Jax [4]) but in this post I will focus on the latter formulation, for the sake of brevity.

 ## Differentiating computer programs